 When determining each person’s motivating factors, ask questions regarding these three areas.
-Ultimately, the only way of figuring out what a person wants out of life is to ask them.
-As a result, leaders who know the needs and wants of their employees can be more engaging by aligning company goals with desired personal rewards.
+Ultimately, the only way of determining what a person wants out of life is to ask them.
+As a result, leaders who know the needs and wants of their employees can engage more effectively by aligning company goals with desired personal rewards.

 Lead Remote Teams by Focusing on Relationships

 Working remotely doesn’t mean working in isolation.
-Without a doubt, leaders responsible for managing remote workers can strengthen their team by concentrating on relationship-building efforts.
+Without a doubt, leaders responsible for managing remote workers can strengthen their team by concentrating on relationship-building.
 In doing so, people working from home are likely to feel more of a sense of community within their company.

 For more information on effectively guiding and supporting remote teams, check out: